cry-of-fear/cry-of-fear/README.md

 ![SHUAKETRANSPERENT2](https://github.com/user-attachments/assets/9ad9dda5-63e1-43e9-b05d-b9360ebf8bed)

-HI IM SAE!!! u can also call me kashi
+HI IM SAE!!! u can also call me tobi

 i have pretty much no dni unless ur a proshipper or something but other than that anyone can int :3